Plumbing Integration Back Next

 2 The stretcher block middle face shell was cut out to increase the opening which allows the block to slide over the 90° hose bibb.
 Alternatively, an Omni Block corner block could have been used.

-3 For additional support, placing the vertical hose bibb piping in the slab where an interior partition wall is called for allows for the pipe to be secured to the interior partition wall.
+3 It is highly recommended to place the vertical hose bibb piping in the slab where an interior partition wall is called for.
+This allows for the pipe to be secured to the interior partition wall.

 4 The detail shows where to ideally install a sleeve where an interior partition wall is called for.
 This technique can be used for gas lines, freon lines, main water, virtually anything that needs to enter the building from the exterior.
 All then can be run vertically to the overhead space within the interior partition wall.